 - What are the candidate’s key accomplishments or impact on the organization?

-- Does the candidate always conduct his/her dealings with others in a tactful manner?
+- Does the candidate always conduct their dealings with others in a tactful manner?
 Explain.

 - What are the candidate’s key accomplishments or impact on the organization?